-- diffie-hellman-group1-sha1

-- diffie-hellman-group-exchange-shal

-- diffie-hellman-group14-sha1

-are not enabled by default as they now are regarded insecure, but are still supported and can be enabled with the options preferred\algorithms or modify\algorithms.

-- RFC 8332, Use of RSA Keys with SHA-256 and SHA-512 in the Secure Shell (SSH) Protocol. - RFC 8308, Extension Negotiation in the Secure Shell (SSH) Protocol.
+- The diffie-hellman-group1-shal is not enabled by default, but is still supported and can be enabled with the options preferred_algorithms or modify_algorithms. - The questionable shal-based algorithms diffie-hellman-group-exchange-shal and diffie-hellman-group14-shal are still enabled by default for compatibility with ancient clients and servers.
+They can be disabled with the options preferred_algorithms or modify_algorithms.
+They will be disabled by default when the draft is turned into an RFC. - RFC 8332, Use of RSA Keys with SHA-256 and SHA-512 in the Secure Shell (SSH) Protocol. - RFC 8308, Extension Negotiation in the Secure Shell (SSH) Protocol.